 Tip: if you want the fish / rays / sharks to come towards you, then do not make sudden movements do not try to catch them (anyway they are faster than you).
 Best of all is just to stop and wait.

 Several turtles live on the reef and you can see eagle rays almost every day!

-If all this staff can be seen on a house reef, then why you should take a snorkelling safari tour?
+If all this creatures can be seen on a house reef, then why you should take a snorkeling safari tour?
 It is a good question that you asked.
 That is why I advise you to take this tour.